 The Thing (1982) was about this force merely biologically: its monster was a purely organic conqueror, a life that spread life.
 Invasion of the Body Snatchers accelerates this disease to the metaphysical.
 It doesn’t merely spread itself, but thwarts the ambitions of other life to exist as anything other than as a part of it.
 It’s a virus of chicness.

 W.D.
 Richter shows this to us through a script both funny and warily grotesque.
-David (Jeff Goldblum), a brash socialite whose clique is being anti-social, just handsome enough to pretend not to notice, spits in the eye of a world that would rather buy pop psychology trash from a charismatic therapy showman (Leonard Nimoy) than his own excruciating art (he takes six months to write one line of poetry).
+Jack (Jeff Goldblum), a brash socialite whose clique is being anti-social, just handsome enough to pretend not to notice, spits in the eye of a world that would rather buy pop psychology trash from a charismatic therapy showman (Leonard Nimoy) than his own excruciating art (he takes six months to write one line of poetry).
 A battle against cosmic conformity is no less meaningful to him than his everyday struggle against fresh-pressed personalities and blatant routine.
 The reason we stand to lose against the invasion is not that we don’t have enough rebels, but that the rebellion was so hard in the first place against all these stylish confirmations and pop-idols.
-David isn’t fighting a different battle when everyone around him is turned into a vegetable, in a city where vegetables are in vogue.
+Jack isn’t fighting a different battle when everyone around him is turned into a vegetable, in a city where vegetables are in vogue.

 His wife (Veronica Cartwright) is a well-meaning loon, a masseuse with a UFO fetish.
 Cartwright has a weighty, funny intensity, like she’s always about to laugh or cry (and with an incredible hold over our hope to find out which).
 I’m reminded of her work in Alien, and how she manages to be the most memorable parts of grotesque scenes with her apprehensive sexiness and natural humor.
 She’s an intrusive, funny presence in Invasion of the Body Snatchers, which elevates females in this kind of movie without making a big deal out of it.